 If you don’t have a CRM yet, check out our article: Best CRM Software for Insurance Agents In the Senior Market

 We used to go to someone’s door and see if we could sell a Medicare Supplement.
 And if that person didn’t need a Medicare Supplement, we were done.

-This approach – using a CNA as a roadmap – uncovers the entire portfolio of the client.
+This approach – using the Client Needs Assessment as a roadmap – uncovers the entire portfolio of the client.
 You can brag on them about the things they’ve covered already, and then you can talk about the things they need some help with.

 There’s no better cross selling method in the industry, and the results have been incredible for agents who use it.